ryan-hill/course-in-a-box/modules/getting started/_posts/2002-01-01-r-markdown.md

 1 + 1
 ```</pre>

 The above example will run the code chunk, but the results are not included in the compiled document (i.e., `2` is not printed in the output).
-This example will include the results in the document but the code chunk is not included.
+This next example will include the results in the document but the code chunk is not included.
 <pre>```{r, echo = F}
 1 + 1
 ```</pre>